baodahappy/JC-web/content/authors/cj/_index.md

 # Interests to show in About widget
 Interests:
-- Media Effects
+- Media effects
-- Health Communication
+- Health communication
-- Communication Technology
+- Interactive technologies
 - Emotions

 # Education to show in About widget